-- identifying and screening candidates for our Board of Directors, and recommending nominees for election as directors; - establishing procedures to exercise oversight of the evaluation of the Board of Directors and management; - developing and recommending to the Board of Directors a set of corporate governance guidelines, as well as reviewing these guidelines and recommending any changes to the Board of Directors; - reviewing the structure of the Board of Directors' committees and recommending to the Board of Directors for its approval directors to serve as members of each committee, and where appropriate, making recommendations regarding the removal of any member of any committee; - · reviewing and assessing the adequacy of the formal written charter on an annual basis; and - generally advising our Board of Directors on corporate governance and related matters.
+- identifying and screening candidates for our Board of Directors, and recommending nominees for election as directors; - establishing procedures to exercise oversight of the evaluation of the Board of Directors and management; - developing and recommending to the Board of Directors a set of corporate governance guidelines, as well as reviewing these guidelines and recommending any changes to the Board of Directors; - reviewing the structure of the Board of Directors' committees and recommending to the Board of Directors for its approval directors to serve as members of each committee, and where appropriate, making recommendations regarding the removal of any member of any committee; - reviewing and assessing the adequacy of the formal written charter on an annual basis; and - generally advising our Board of Directors on corporate governance and related matters.

-Our Nominating and Corporate Governance Committee was established in 2012 and did not meet.
-During 2012, the Board of Directors took responsibility for those matters within the purview of the Nominating and Corporate Governance Committee.
+Our Nominating and Corporate Governance Committee did not meet separately in 2013.
+During 2013, the Board of Directors, including the members of the Nominating and Corporate Governance Committee, took responsibility for those matters within the purview of the Nominating and Corporate Governance Committee.